seanthegeek/wp2jekyll/README.md

   --output OUTPUT    the directory to output to (default: .)
-  --include-author   include the author in the Front Data (default: False) --no-downloads     do not attempt to download media files (default: False) --no-url-rewrites  do not rewrite URLs (default: False) --no-permalinks    do not retain the original permalinks (default: False)
+  --include-author   include the author in the Front Data (default: False) --no-downloads     do not attempt to download media files (default: False) --no-url-rewrites  do not rewrite media URLs (default: False) --no-permalinks    do not retain the original permalinks (default: False)
 ```